Funding and Financial Aid

 Clinical Rehabilitation Counseling Master's Students

-Rehabilitation Services Administration (RSA) Scholarship
+Rehabilitation Services Administration (RSA) Scholarship (Pending renewal for Fall 2025 and beyond)

 The scholarship provides $6,005 toward tuition and a stipend of $1,500 per semester for full-time students during the fall and spring semesters of their first year.
 Each year, applicants and current students in the clinical rehabilitation counseling are notified by the RPSE department of the scholarship application process.